-Why did these great lights specially recommend this address to American Spirit. ualists only?
-Why not include all Spiritualists?
-Why not stretch the line across the Atlantic ocean, and carry the value of prayer and religious sentiment into poverty stricken Italy, portions of Spain, Portugal the West India Islands and parts of good old Ireland, where people pray the most and get the least?
+Why did these great lights specially recommend this address to American Spiritommend this address to American Spirit-ualists only?
+Why not include all Spirit-ualists?
+Why not stretch the line across the Atlantic ocean, and carry the value of prayer and religious sentiment into poverty-stricken Italy, portions of Spain, Portugal, the West India Islands and parts of good old ireland, where people pray the most and get the least?

-Have the Americans outgrown the cringing servitude of habits and customs of the old past?
+Have the Americans outgrown the cringing servitude of babits and customs of the old past?
 Have the American Spiritualists attained a greater degree of self-reliance and individualization than all others?
-Do they recognize more fully and clearly the absolute and all-pervading law of universal compensation, from whose presence there is no way of escape?
-If so, then, American Spiritualists are, becoming rational and growing away from the praying period, and never can be satisfied with a religion of mere sentiment based upon systematized processes of prayer.
-The religion which the rational Spiritualists demand, is neither implied nor expressed in the word duty; it is rather the free expression of the labor of love it is the result of reason and intuition both combined and expressed in all the acts of life, a religion that shall engage all the faculties where all the higher and lower commingle in good fellowship and divine harmony, to work out, and not pray out, an all-sided perfection in human character and in human institutions.
+Do they recognize more fully and cleafly the absolute and all-pervading law of universal compensation, from whose presence there is no way of escape?
+If so, then, American Spiritualists are becoming rational and growing away from the praying period, and never can be satisfied with a religion of mere sentiment based upon systematized processes of prayer.
+The religion which the rational Spiritualists demand is paither rational Spiritualists demand, is neither implied nor expressed in the word duty it is rather the free expression of the labor of, love; it is the result of reason and intuition both combined and expressed in all the acts of life, a religion that shall engage all the faculties where all the higher and lower commingle in good fellowship and divine harmony, to work out, and not pray out, an all-sided perfection in human character and in human institutions.

-That the professor is an inspired teacher, no person can doubt; we are all rather willing to acknowledge it.
+In human institutions.
+That the professor is an inspired teacher, no person can doubt; we are all rather will-ing to acknowledge it.
 It is very evident that his inspiring spirit on this occasion was one of his worshiped seniors, one who has doubtless existed several centuries and therefore necessarily must be par excellent.
-See what a retrospect if the historic pages were turned backward over the past far beyond Yankee Doodle, the Fourth of July or even the birth of Americus-away back | men reading the Figuro. - Ex.
+See what a retropped if the historic pages were turned backward over the past far beyond Yankee Doodle, the Fourth of July or even the birth of Americus-away back a no perception, conception or other patibility for spiritual culture or spiritual life?
+No!
+It requires time, experience; the going through the mill of the gods is the only sanctifying process that I know of, and